dmanzione/project-0-revature/README.md

 - The implementation of design patterns such as the Data Access Object (DAO) pattern, Factory Design Pattern (see ConnectionFactory in utils package), Singleton Design Pattern (see CaptainsLogger in utils package)
-- Version control using the git tool and using both local and remote repositories
+- Version control using the git tool and both local and remote repositories
 - Command-line programming and system navigation
 - and more...